QiaoYinhui/Enzyme-GLM/README.md

 Before commencing the use of Enzyme-GLM, you are required to undertake the preparatory work as follows:

-1. Please first install dependencies by `pip install -r requirements.txt`

-2. Glone this repo
+1. Glone this repo
 ```shell
 git clone https://github.com//YinhuiQiao/Enzyme-GLM
 cd Enzyme-GLM
 ```

+2. Please first install dependencies by `pip install -r requirements.txt`

-3. You should get checkpoints data from here(https://github.com/NVIDIA/apex),
+3. You should get checkpoints data from here(https:xxx),
-then ensure they are placed under the checkpoint file.
+then ensure they are placed under the checkpoint file: './checkpoint/'.

 # Usage